Norwegian Chess Championship: Rules for participation and other classes

 The Senior, Junior and Cadet categories are split into an "A" and "B" group by rating, but are combined if either of the groups has fewer than 10 participants.
-A separate section for Junior B has not been arranged in the last few tournaments, and in 2008 the number of entries for that section was zero.
+Qualification for the classes with a lower age limit ("Senior") require that the player reach that age before 31 December of that year, while the classes with an upper age limit require that the player be under the age limit on 1 January of that year.